English

 • Click SKIP.

-The Master acts as the main controller of the system.
-When connecting expansion sensors, it is important to correctly identify both the connection direction and the ID order.
+Master serves as the system's main controller.
+When connecting expansion sensors, it is necessary to correctly distinguish the connection direction and ID numbering sequence.

 Direction Selection

-Choose the appropriate uart_id based on which side of the Master the expansion sensor is connected:
+Depending on which side of the Master the expansion sensor is connected to, select the corresponding uart_id:

-• Connected to the left side of the Master → use chain_uart_left
+• Connected to the Master's left side → Use chain_uart_left.

-• Connected to the right side of the Master → use chain_uart_right
+• Connected to the Master's right side → Use chain_uart_right.

 ID Numbering Rules

-The chain_id represents the position of the expansion sensor relative to the Master:
+chain_id indicates the position of the expansion sensor relative to the Master:

-• Refer to the diagram above to determine the correct order
+• Refer to the image above to determine the correct sequence.

 Configuration Example